psd-coder/typed-channel/README.md

 ### PostMessage Transport

-For communication with Workers, iframes, or other window contexts.
+For communication with Workers, iframes, or other such contexts.

 ```typescript
 import { createPostMessageTransport } from "typed-channel/transports/postMessage";